Part Time and Temporary

 performances and providing educational and training programs at the

 highest level of excellence.
-Through six different
+Through six different components- the

 Each semester, the BSO's Corporate Partnerships department selects one intern to help support the day-to-day activities of a four-person team.
 On average, interns are in the office between ten to fifteen hours per week.
 This is an opportunity to make connections at the BSO, learn about corporate fundraising and marketing, and experience the work environment of a world-class, thriving arts institution.